5 Easy Steps to Make Chamomile Tea Properly

-Pour some hot water into the teapot and cups and swirl it around a bit to warm up them up.
+Pour some hot water into the teapot and swirl it around a bit to warm it up.
 Discard the water.

 When the teapot is nice and warm, the tea won’t cool down as fast.

 STEP 2: Put chamomile tea into teapot and add hot water.

 If you want a less fragrant or more subtle flavor, go down to 2 teaspoons of chamomile tea for every cup of water.

 STEP 4: Cover teapot and steep for 5 minutes.

 The minimum time to steep herbal tea is 5 minutes.
 Go ahead and steep it for longer if you like but I’ve found that 5 minutes to be the optimal steep time for me.

 STEP 4: Strain chamomile solids and pour hot tea into tea cup.

 TA DA!
 You’ve got yourself a perfect cup of fragrant and soothing cup of chamomile tea.

 If you want to make iced chamomile tea, the best way is to make it cold brewed.